OpenShiftDemos/RAG-demo/README.md

 ## Start RHOAI Environment with Jupyter

 Once you are at the RHOAI dashboard, head over to the Data Science Projects tab.
 You want to create a new Data Science Project and label it llama-project.
 Then you want to create a workbench, where you'll select the PyTorch image, set the image size to large, and select your GPU.
-Once your workbench is finished deploying, launch it and create a new notebook file. </br>
+Once your workbench is finished deploying, and launch the environment. </br>
 </br>
 Next you'll import this repository into our RHOAI environment.
 On the left hand side, select the git icon and select *Download a Repository*.
 Paste the link from this repo to import it. </br>
 </br>